 Reflux is common and physiologically normal.
 The NICE guidance describes it as follows:

 Can we all just take a step back?
 Imagine your washing machine is leaking.
 Each time you wash a load of clothes you see a puddle of water gathering on the floor.
 You call a plumber and explain about the puddle of water.
 Your plumber diagnoses a leak and suggests you change a valve to reduce the amount of water which fills the machine.
 Now when you use the machine the puddle is smaller but your clothes don't seem to be washed properly either.
-Is that an acceptable solution?
+Is that a good solution?

 You call a second plumber.
 This time the plumber comes to your home and observes a wash.
 He pulls the machine away from the wall so that he can observe the entire water cycle and notices that one of the pipes is loose.
 He fixes it.
 No more puddle.
 Your clothes get washed, the floor stays dry and everything works as it should because he understood what was causing the problem and removed it, rather than working on the symptoms.